haejiyun/Data-Analysis/README.md

 # Data Analysis Portfolio
+Welcome to my Data Analysis portfolio, where I explore and interpret complex datasets to uncover actionable insights.
+Through meticulous data cleaning, processing, and analysis, I transform raw data into meaningful narratives that drive informed decision-making.
+This portfolio showcases my ability to handle diverse datasets, apply statistical methods, and deliver clear, data-driven solutions.

 ----------
 ## [Python] Panorama of Food Security

-Exhaustive study on the malnutrition in the world

-data cleaning, data processing, data exploration
+This project involves an exhaustive study on global malnutrition, aiming to provide a comprehensive overview of food security across different regions.

+Key steps in the analysis included:
+- Data Cleaning and Processing: Ensuring the data's accuracy and readiness for analysis.
-Mathematical calculation in order to understand on the Global level, malnutrition status, food availability and number of possible people to nourrish, vegetal food availability, distribution of food usage, domestic food disponibility
+- Global-Level Analysis: Examining malnutrition status, food availability, potential population support, vegetal food availability, food usage distribution, and domestic food availability.
-On the country level, food availability, aides, malnutrition Focus on cereals products and several specific countries to showcase
+- Country-Level Analysis: Focusing on specific countries to evaluate food availability, foreign aid, and malnutrition levels, with a particular emphasis on cereal products.

-data on food aid, food availability, population, undernutrition from FAO proposed solution to malnutrition
+The analysis utilized data from the FAO on food aid, food availability, population, and undernutrition.
+The project also proposed potential solutions to address global malnutrition issues.
 <br/>

 <p align="center">